vedangatre/Design-Principles/README.md

 **KISS (Keep It Simple, Stupid)**

-Simple shipping cost calculation.
+Simple delivery estimate calculation.
 Clear logic without over-engineering.

 **DRY (Don't Repeat Yourself)**

-Common validation/helper logic centralized.
-Avoids duplicate code blocks.
+Reused common method to avoid duplicate code blocks.

 ---

 ###  SOLID Principles (Separate Files)

-Each SOLID principle is isolated in its own file for clarity and focused review.
+Each SOLID principle is isolated in its own file for clarity.

 ---

 ####  SRP.cs – Single Responsibility Principle
 A class has only one responsibility.
-Example separates invoice generation from invoice persistence.
+Example separates Driver class from salary calculations.

 ---

 ####  OCP.cs – Open Closed Principle
-Shipment cost calculation is open for extension but closed for modification.
+Payment class is open for extension but closed for modification.
-New shipment types can be added without changing existing logic.
+New payment types can be added without changing existing logic.

 ---